rubo77/Lalumo/dev/plan.md

 - If the DB is not writable (read-only), the API should return a clear JSON error indicating the permissions problem (implemented).
 - db_functions.php was fully repaired and now contains all required logic for automatic migration and permission error reporting.
 - [BUG] Fatal error: Call to undefined method SQLite3::filename() in ensureDatabaseStructure; must fix path/writability check to be compatible with PHP's SQLite3.
 (FIXED)
+- All required columns in both users and referrals tables are now checked and migrated in ensureDatabaseStructure (tested, implemented).
+- Never deploy unless explicitly instructed by the user.
 - When a user is created, store visitor_ip as a hash (not reversible, not rainbow-table vulnerable) and store only device/browser type (not full user agent).
 - Privacy policy (datenschutz.html) must be updated to reflect that, when using the referral system, only an anonymous username and anonymized device info/IP hash are transmitted.
 - User requests minimal schema changes: keep visitor_ip and visitor_agent in referrals table, and create tables with all necessary fields from the start.